MMIV-ML/BMED365/Individual-project/README.md

 ### Guidelines for the Individual project

-1. Pick a topic from the BMED 365 curriculum that fits your research interests or evokes your curiosity.
+1. Pick a topic from the BMED 365 curriculum (incorporating a **computational imaging**, **computational modeling** or an **AI** component) that fits your research interests or evokes your curiosity.
 The topic could be your own research project, a scientific article, a review of methods with pros and cons, etc. (you can ask for advice regarding topic selection or your planned talk in the early preparation phase).

 2. Prepare a presentation of the topic [make the title yourself] as if you should give a speed-talk / speed-poster  at a scientific meeting with a very motivated audience - but who might not be experts in your field.